Nourtrabelsi4/Sign-Language-Gesture-Recognition-System-/README.md

 # Sign-Language-Gesture-Recognition-System-
+Sign Language Gesture Recognition System
-Sign Language Gesture Recognition System | Raspberry Pi, Image Processing, Python, Deep Learning, Documentation - Arranged a gesture recognition system for sign language using deep learning on a Raspberry Pi to translate gestures into text and speech.
+This project implements a Sign Language Gesture Recognition System utilizing Raspberry Pi, image processing, Python, and deep learning techniques.
+The system is designed to recognize sign language gestures and translate them into text and speech, facilitating communication for the hearing-impaired community.
+Comprehensive documentation is provided to guide users through the setup and functionality of the system.